nanotechz9l/Source-code-analyzer/README.md

 ## To Do
 * Improve the regex search
-* Implement the flawfinder style vuln_c dictionary with 160 dangerous functions!!
+* Implement the flawfinder style vuln_c dictionary with 160 dangerous functions.
 * Add vulnerability information, and recommendations.
 * Fix an error when no ARGV is given at runtime.